 A mortgage relief professional reviews your Nebraska loan situation, whether a Notice of Default has been recorded, and what options apply at your current stage.

-Under Nebraska's Trust Deeds Act, the trustee must record a Notice of Default and provide the homeowner a 30-day cure period during which the homeowner can reinstate by paying all past-due amounts.
-After the 30-day cure period, if the default is not cured, the trustee records a Notice of Sale with at least 5 months notice before the sale can occur.
+Under Nebraska's Trust Deeds Act, the trustee must record a Notice of Default and provide the homeowner a 30-day cure period under Neb.
+Rev. Stat. § 76-1006 during which the homeowner can reinstate by paying all past-due amounts.
+For agricultural and non-incorporated land, the cure period extends to two months under § 76-1006.
+After the cure period, if the default is not cured, the trustee records a Notice of Sale under Neb.
+Rev. Stat. § 76-1007, which requires publication for five consecutive weeks — with the last publication at least 10 but not more than 30 days before the sale.
+Neb.
+Rev. Stat. § 76-1008 additionally requires the NOD to be mailed to the trustor within 10 days of recording, and the Notice of Sale to be mailed to all parties requesting notice at least 20 days before the sale.
 This combined process — 30-day cure period plus 5-month notice — means Nebraska's non-judicial foreclosure takes approximately 6 months from the NOD to the sale, one of the longer non-judicial timelines in the country.

 Nebraska's 5-month notice period provides meaningful runway for the modification process — comparable to Massachusetts's 150-day Right to Cure and significantly longer than Tennessee, Alabama, or Mississippi.
 But the application must be submitted at the beginning of this window, not the end, for the full modification process to realistically complete before the sale.